marcusreimold/MetaboMind/README.md

 each user cycle and MetaboTakt so that the interface remains responsive.

 Runtime data such as logs or graphs are stored in the `data/` directory.
-The `MemoryManager` also keeps its entropy snapshot under `data/last_entropy.txt` by default.
+The `MemoryManager` stores its entropy snapshot under `data/last_entropy.txt` by default.
+Goal and reflection texts are kept in `data/goal.txt` and `data/last_reflection.txt`.

 ## Setup